OutSystems/docs-bestpractices/src/development/components/The-Complete-Guide-to-Creating-Components.md

 * Planning the **release** and let your component see the light of day.

-Keep in mind that your components will fit into the [architecture of the 4 Layer Canvas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_architecture_of_your_OutSystems_applications) methodology used to build OutSystems applications.
+Keep in mind that your components will fit into the [architecture of the Architecture Canvas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_the_architecture_of_your_OutSystems_applications) methodology used to build OutSystems applications.

 ## Component Types